bartosz-antosik/forti-vpn-helper/README.md

 if `FORTIVPN_USER` and `FORTIVPN_PASSWORD` are provided SAML token discovery is omitted and the provided credentials are used to initialize the tunnel.

 if `FORTIVPN_ROUTES` is left empty no routes are established by the script and default routes provisioned by the connection server are used.

+`FORTIVPN_VPN_TRUSTED_CERT` can be used e.g. when certificate used by the gateway is self-signed.
+Signature can be grabbed from `/tmp/forti-vpn.log` after unsuccesful login.

 ## Usage